Can a Garnishment on Court Deposits Be Cancelled in South Korea?

 The Pledge Analogy and Its Limits

-The South Korean court in the principal proceedings held as follows on this point.
+The South Korean court in the principal proceedings held as follows.

 “Security deposited for a stay of compulsory execution is intended to cover losses that the creditor may suffer as a result of that stay.
 The creditor holds rights equivalent to those of a pledgee with respect to its damage claim, and the object of that pledge is the deposit money itself — not any underlying receivable.
-Accordingly, B cannot be regarded as holding the position of pledgee of a receivable under Article 353 of the Civil Act, and B’s claim for a direct right of action against Company A on that basis is without merit.”
+Accordingly, Y cannot be regarded as holding the position of pledgee of a receivable under Article 353 of the Civil Act, and Y’s claim for a direct right of action against X on that basis is without merit.”

-In other words, for B to exercise a direct claim against Company A under Article 353 of the Civil Act, Company A would need to be the obligor of the pledged receivable.
-Because the object of the pledge is the deposit money — not a receivable owed by Company A — that condition is not met.
+In other words, for Y to exercise a direct claim against X under Article 353 of the Civil Act, X would need to be the obligor of the pledged receivable.
+Because the object of the pledge is the deposit money — not a receivable owed by X — that condition is not met.

 The Obligation to Provide Security as an Indirect Duty Under South Korean Law

 The court further held that the obligation to provide security to a South Korean court constitutes an indirect duty (책무, Obliegenheit) in legal scholarship.
 An indirect duty is one whose non-performance results only in the legal disadvantage prescribed by statute — such as revocation of the stay — and does not entitle the opposing party to compel performance or claim damages.
-Accordingly, even if Company A is regarded as having assumed this obligation jointly with Church E, B is not entitled to demand any performance from Company A.
+Accordingly, even if X is regarded as having assumed this obligation jointly with A, Y is not entitled to demand any performance from X.

 4. Why Did the South Korean Court Cancel the Provisional Attachment in This Case?

-The Incheon District Court accepted Company A’s application and cancelled both the provisional attachment order and the correction order that B had obtained.
+The Incheon District Court accepted X’s application on 15 December 2023 and cancelled both the provisional attachment order and the correction order that Y had obtained.
 The court’s reasoning proceeded in three steps.

-Step 1 — No Preserved Right Against Company A
+Step 1 — No Preserved Right Against X

-The court held that Company A stood as a non-recourse mortgagor with respect to the deposit it had made, and that B had acquired the status of security creditor — equivalent to a pledgee — only over the KRW 38 million deposited specifically for B. Over the remaining deposit funds, B held no rights at all.
-Because Company A bore only limited in rem liability as a non-recourse mortgagor, B had never acquired a damages claim — i.e., a preserved right — against Company A in the first place.
+The court held that X stood as a non-recourse mortgagor with respect to the deposit it had made, and that Y had acquired the status of security creditor — equivalent to a pledgee — only over the KRW 38 million deposited specifically for Y. Over the remaining deposit funds (deposited for B and C), Y held no rights at all.
+Because X bore only limited in rem liability as a non-recourse mortgagor, Y had never acquired a damages claim — i.e., a preserved right — against X in the first place.

-Step 2 — B’s Argument Based on a Separate Collection Order Rejected
+Step 2 — Y’s Argument Based on a Separate Collection Order Rejected

-B argued that because it had separately obtained a collection order (채권압류 및 추심명령) against Church E, the provisional attachment against Company A should not be cancelled.
-The court rejected this argument: the obligor under that collection order was Church E, not Company A. The two proceedings involved different parties and different legal relationships and had no bearing on each other.
+Y argued that because it had separately obtained a collection order (채권압류 및 추심명령) against A, the provisional attachment against X should not be cancelled.
+The court rejected this: the obligor under that collection order was A, not X. The two proceedings involved different parties and different legal relationships and had no bearing on each other.

-Step 3 — B’s Argument Based on Mortgage Share Ratio Rejected
+Step 3 — Y’s Argument Based on Mortgage Share Ratio Rejected

-B further argued that because a related court had determined B’s share of the mortgage to be one-half, B was entitled to half of the KRW 92 million deposit — i.e., KRW 46 million — and therefore had a right to the additional KRW 8 million after deducting the KRW 38 million already received.
-The court rejected this as well: a non-recourse mortgagor’s liability is fixed at the amount deposited for each named creditor.
-A subsequent determination of the creditor’s actual share does not retroactively expand the depositor’s liability.
+Y further argued that because the courts had confirmed Y’s share of the mortgage at one-half, Y was entitled to half of the KRW 92 million deposit — i.e., KRW 46 million — and therefore had a right to the additional KRW 8 million after deducting the KRW 38 million already received.
+The court rejected this as well: a non-recourse mortgagor’s liability is fixed at the amount deposited for each named creditor at the time of deposit.
+A subsequent judicial determination of the creditor’s actual share does not retroactively expand the depositor’s liability.

 Conclusion: Changed Circumstances — Attachment Cancelled